Unionville, Centre County, Pennsylvania

 Unionville is a borough in Centre County, Pennsylvania, United States.
-It is part of the State College, Pennsylvania Metropolitan Statistical Area.
+It is part of the Bald Eagle Valley and the State College, Pennsylvania Metropolitan Statistical Area.
 As of the 2010 census, the borough had a total population of 291.

 History

-A Late Woodland village, now known as the Fisher Farm site, is located along Bald Eagle Creek on Unionville's western edge.
+A Late Woodland village that was occupied between AD 1200 and 1600, now known as the Fisher Farm site, is located along Bald Eagle Creek on Unionville's western edge.

+The village was laid out in 1848 at the site of temporary lumber camps in the Bald Eagle Valley.
+Unionville became the third borough incorporated in Centre County in 1859, and became a station along the Bald Eagle Valley Railroad in 1864.

+In the 1860s a pink Methodist church was built in the borough.
+In 2015 it became an art exhibit known as Marry's Pink Church.

+In 2024 Unionville flooded due to heavy rains from Tropical Storm Debby.

+Historic District

 In 1979, the Unionville Historic District was listed on the National Register of Historic Places.
 The district, which includes virtually all of Unionville, was added to the Register for its high quality of preservation since before World War I. Nearly two hundred buildings in the borough qualified as contributing properties.
-The well known Ridge Soaring Gliderport is located nearby.